 If you’ve found yourself in any of these situations, it’s likely that you later asked yourself, “what the heck was I thinking?”
-The thing is - you probably weren’t thinking — you were just acting without evaluating the possible outcome.
+The thing is, you probably weren’t thinking—you were just acting without evaluating possible outcomes.

 The neuroscience of ADHD impulsivity

-The people around impulsive ADHDers might think we’re simply being rude or chaotic — but it’s not a lack of caring or a moral failing that leads to impulsivity.
+To others, impulsive ADHDers might seem as if we're simply being rude or chaotic—but it’s not a lack of caring that leads to impulsivity.
 Like many ADHD symptoms, impulsivity is caused by a difference in our brains!

-Abnormal PFC function has long been associated with ADHD symptoms, but with impulsivity, there’s another brain region involved: the “crossing guard” thalamus.
+Abnormal PFC function is associated with most ADHD symptoms2, but with impulsivity, there’s another brain region involved: the “crossing guard” thalamus.

-The thalamus has an important job: to signal the PFC to “go” or “stop” certain behaviors via dopaminergic pathways.
-For ADHD brains, that communication is slowed, leading to increased impulsivity, among other symptoms.
+The thalamus signals the PFC to start or stop certain behaviors via dopaminergic pathways.
+For ADHD brains, that communication is slowed, leading to increased impulsivity.

-Science translation: The signals that tell non-impulsive neurotypicals to “stop, evaluate, and make careful decisions” doesn’t stop ADHD brains quickly enough.
+⚛️ Science translation: The signals that are supposed to tell us to “stop, evaluate, and make careful decisions” aren't as strong in ADHD brains.

 1. You tend to interrupt people when they’re speaking